A/B Testing Guide 2019

 Any element of a webpage can be tested by comparing the Control with a Treatment.
 Common features selected for testing include:

-Advanced tools allow you to test your online forms, pricing structure and site navigation.
+Advanced tools allow you to test more complex elements, such as your site structure.

 Google clarified its position regarding A/B Testing in an article published on its blog.
 The important points to remember are: